HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 The history of the famous casino of Monte-Carlo goes back to 1856 when Prince Florestan I issued a license for a casino to two Frenchmen.
 The casino was not successful, even under new ownership.
 The construction of a new casino on the plateau of Les Spélugues was begun in 1858.
 The new, impressive building was opened on the 18th of February 1863.
 On the 1st of April of the same year François Blanc, who had already successfully directed the casino of Bad Homburg, obtained the license, which at first was limited for a period of 50 years.
 Blanc founded the "Société des Bains de Mer et du Cercle des Étrangers à Monaco" (SBM) which still owns the casino today.
 Blanc also realized that one of the reasons for the lack of success of his predessessors was the lacking infrastructure.
 He therefore actively promoted the building of new hotels and better ways of traffic connections.
 The new railroad to Monaco was opened in 1868 which caused a drastic increase in the number of visitors of the casino.
 The casino became so successful that Prince Charles III in 1869 abolished all direct taxes and for several decades could finance the principality with the income from the casino alone.
 Both World Wars caused a decline in the profits of the casino.
 After World War II, and especially after the marriage in 1956 of Prince Rainier III with the Hollywood star Grace Kelly, the enterprise flourished again and Monte-Carlo became a dorado for the millionaires of Europe.
 Today, the casino only contributes about 5% to the budget of the principality and in several years even made a loss.
 The SBM today primarily is operating as a hotel and restaurant enterprise.
 Apart from the casino it owns several top restaurants, luxury hotels, the "Monte Carlo Sporting Club", the spa "Thermes Marins", discos, the cabaret, the opera, and the famous "Beach Club".

 4409 Monte-Carlo 4409 Monte-Carlo 4409 Monte-Carlo The Théatre du Casino, today the Opéra du Monte-Carlo, was built in 1879 as a concert hall for the casino.
 Its architect was the famous Charles Garnier, who had already built the Paris opera house (today Palais Garnier).
 The theatre soon became known as the Salle Garnier.
 With a seating capacity of 524 it is much smaller than the Paris opera (ca. 2,000) and unlike the latter, which was started in 1861 and only completed in 1875, the Salle Garnier was constructed in only eight and a half months.
-Nonetheless, its ornate style was heavily by the Palais Garnier and many of the same artists worked on both theatres.
+Nonetheless, its ornate style was heavily influenced by the Palais Garnier and many of the same artists worked on both theatres.
 During the renovation of the Salle Garnier in 2004–2005, the company presented operas at the Salle des Princes in the local Grimaldi Forum, a modern conference and performance facility where Les Ballets de Monte Carlo and the Monte-Carlo Philharmonic Orchestra regularly perform.

 [scale]